Partnership of Pastors International

 • Equip and mentor national trainers and conference teams to strengthen churches and expand the gospel.

-• Provide ways for American believers like you to love fellow believers poor nations through actions and in truth!
+• Provide ways for American believers like you to love fellow believers in poor nations through actions and in truth!

 I’m convinced God wants me now to give priority to the poor, not my leftover time and energy.
 CLICK HERE to read my full PPI role description.